 Remove Standing Water

 Flies are attracted to standing water around your property.
-Remove buckets or birdbaths that hold stagnant water after a rainfall, and check for debris that holds hidden puddles.
+Remove buckets or birdbaths that hold stagnant water after rainfall and check for debris that holds hidden puddles.
 Getting rid of these water sources can keep flies from multiplying.

 Plant Fly-Repelling Herbs

 Decorate your patio area with potted plants and keep flies away at the same time by choosing varieties known to repel these pesty insects.
-Basil, bay laurel, mint and lavender are all fragrant, and they can also be used to spice up your recipes.
+Basil, bay laurel, mint and lavender are all fragrant and can also be used to spice up your recipes.
 Wormwood, tansy, rue and citronella grass are good choices for planting beds near your patio as well.
+If you’re wondering how to naturally get rid of flies on your patio, starting an herb garden is a great way to do so.

 Make All-Natural Fly Repellent